-In previous article we have covered vRealize automation 7 simple install.
-In this guide we will show you how to install vRealize automation 7 enterprise.
+This guide we will walk you through the steps to install vRealize Automation 7 enterprise.
 I have split up every single role and made sure it is highly available.
 This might not necessarily be best practice as it highly depends on your environment.
 Make sure you read the vRealize Automation 7 – Reference Architecture to ensure you design the environment correctly.

 - 2x vRealize Automation 7 Appliances